List of Egyptian Premier League clubs

 The following is a list of clubs who have played in the Egyptian Premier League since its formation in 1948 to the current season.
-All statistics here refer to time in the Egyptian Premier League only, with the exception of 'Most Recent Finish' (which refers to all levels of play) and 'Last Promotion' (which refers to the club's last promotion from the second tier of Egyptian football).
-Egyptian Premier League teams playing in the 2018–19 season are indicated in bold, while founding members of the Egyptian Premier League are shown in italics.
+All statistics here refer to time in the league only, with the exception of 'Most Recent Finish' (which refers to all levels of play) and 'Last Promotion' (which refers to the club's last promotion from the second tier of Egyptian football).
+Egyptian Premier League teams playing in the 2018–19 season are indicated in bold, while founding members are shown in italics.
 If the longest spell is the current spell, this is shown in bold, and if the highest finish is that of the most recent season, then this is also shown in bold.

 As of the 2018–19 season, sixty-nine teams have played in the Egyptian Premier League.
-Five of the eleven founder members of the Egyptian Premier League are competing in the 2018–19 season.
-Two (Al Ahly and Zamalek) have contested every season of the Egyptian Premier League.
-Three (Ismaily, Al Ittihad, and Al Masry) were also founder members, though each team has been relegated at least once in the past.
+Five of the eleven founder members of the league are competing in the 2018–19 season.
+Only two clubs (Al Ahly and Zamalek) have contested every season of the league since its formation.
+Three teams (Ismaily, Al Ittihad, and Al Masry) were also founder members, though each team has been relegated at least once in the past.

-As of the 2018–19 season, eight clubs, El Dakhleya, ENPPI, Misr Lel Makkasa, Nogoom, Petrojet, Smouha, Tala'ea El Gaish and Wadi Degla, are not founding members of the Egyptian Premier League, but have never been relegated since their debut in the Egyptian Premier League.
+As of the 2018–19 season, eight clubs, El Dakhleya, ENPPI, Misr Lel Makkasa, Nogoom, Petrojet, Smouha, Tala'ea El Gaish and Wadi Degla, are not founding members of the Egyptian Premier League, but have never been relegated since their debut in the league.